asif2211/EcommerceProjectReactNodejs/README.md

 11. [nodemon](https://www.npmjs.com/package/nodemon)  for server and client side webpack that restart/reload your express server when change in file is expected.
 12. [redux-thunk](https://www.npmjs.com/package/redux-thunk)  used as middleware for async control, its send ajax request .
 13. [axios](https://www.digitalocean.com/community/tutorials/react-axios-react)  For making ajax request to the server .

+**Getting started**
+In order to get started developing, you'll need to do a few things first.

+1. Install all of the node_modules required for the package.
+Depending on the computer's configuration, you may need to prefix this command with a sudo. npm install